MERN-Tanu/Advance-JavaScript/README.md

 # Promises in JavaScript

+1. Before promise we used to depend on callback functions which would result in 1.)
+Callback Hell (Pyramid of doom)  2.)
+Inversion of control
+2. Inversion of control is overcome by using promise.

+1) A promise is an object that represents eventual completion/failure of an asynchronous operation.
+2) A promise has 3 states: pending | fulfilled | rejected.

 Promises in JavaScript are a pattern for handling asynchronous operations.
 They provide a cleaner and more readable way to deal with asynchronous code compared to traditional callback functions.
 A promise represents the eventual completion or failure of an asynchronous operation and its resulting value.

 A promise has three states: